-While Ada worked for some pretentious ladies who could relatively afford her cleaning services, she discovered an Haute couture Dior dress in one of those houses.
+While Ada worked for some pretentious ladies who could relatively afford her cleaning services, she discovered a Haute couture Dior dress in one of those houses.
 Her desire quickly becomes a dream and then an obsession.
 Her incentive for working harder is to make enough money to get that gorgeous gown, even if she doesn’t know if she will wear it one day.
-Mrs. Harris must embark on a quest to the Dior House in Paris to get that dress.
+Mrs. Harris must go to the Dior House in Paris to get that dress.

 The role of Mrs. Harris was tailored explicitly for experienced actress Lesley Manville.
 Mrs. Manville delivers a delightful interpretation of the old lady on a mission to the City of Lights.

-Lambert Wilson (“The Matrix,” “Flawless”) is the Parisian mature wealthy host who rescues Mrs. Harris out of those sticky situations.
+Lambert Wilson (“The Matrix,” “Flawless”) is the Parisian mature wealthy host who rescues Mrs. Harris from those sticky situations.
 Jason Issacs (“Hotel Mumbai,” “The Death of Staling”) plays Ada’s suitor.

-“Mrs. Harris” transmits a lively atmosphere full of glitter, fashion, and intimate glamour.
-The flashy and stylish haute couture costumes are charming, and the Production design recreating the sets of London and Paris in the 1950s is remarkable.
+“Mrs. Harris” transmits a lively atmosphere of glitter, fashion, and intimate glamour.
+The flashy and stylish haute couture costumes are charming, and the Production design recreating London and Paris is remarkable.

 The historic trash collectors’ strike in Paris is present almost in every scene as trash becomes an integral part of Parisian life – a prelude to the climax at the Dior firm, where Ada will have her glorious moment.